Max-109/Glance/README.md

         raise ValidationError(f"Unsupported mode: {mode!r}")
 ```

-This keeps strategy creation out of `Orchestrator`.
-It asks the factory for the correct strategy and then runs it.
+This keeps strategy creation out of `Orchestrator`; it asks the factory for the strategy and runs it.

 #### File Reading And Writing